elcodo254/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-5-free_listint2.c: frees singly linked list but sets head to NULL 6-pop_listint.c: deletes head node of a list 7-get_nodeint.c: returns the nth node of a list
+5-free_listint2.c: frees singly linked list but sets head to NULL 6-pop_listint.c: deletes head node of a list 7-get_nodeint.c: returns the nth node of a list 10-delete_nodeint.c: deletes node at a given index from a list